 Major Australian events spanning some days in January include the Sydney Festival and the Australian Tennis Open in Melbourne.

-- In Tamworth, New South Wales, Australia's Country Music Festival normally takes place January 16 to 17, 2020
+- In Tamworth, New South Wales, Australia's Country Music Festival normally takes place from January 16 to 17, 2020

 - The public holidays celebrated in January are New Year's Day, January 1, and Australia Day, January 26.
 Australia Day commemorates the 1788 landing at Sydney Cove by Captain Arthur Phillips who founded the first European settlement in Australia in the Sydney area now known as The Rocks.
 Appropriate ceremonies mark Australia Day throughout Australia.
 In Sydney, most Australia Day events, such as the Sydney ferry race in Sydney Harbour, are encompassed within the Sydney Festival.

 - The Sydney Festival is a celebration of the arts, particularly the performing arts, and comprises music events; theater, dance and physical theater; visual arts and cinema; and a variety of outdoor events.
 Performing arts venues may include the Sydney Opera House, Capitol Theatre, Sydney Theatre, Theatre Royal, Riverside Theatres in Parramatta, and Parade Theatre at the University of New South Wales, Kensington.
 It takes place throughout the month.

 - The Australian Open is the first of the four Grand Slam tennis tournaments during the year (followed by the French Open, Wimbledon, and the U.S. Open).
 The Australian Open is held at Melbourne Park with center court events at the Rod Laver Arena.
 The tournament starts on January 20, 2019.

 January Travel Tips

 - January is very much beach time in Australia.
-Check out the Sydney and Melbourne beaches.
-You may want to visit Jervis Bay with its Guinness Book-listed whitest-sand beaches.
+Check out the Sydney and Melbourne beaches and visit Jervis Bay, listed in the Guinness Book for the whitest sand beaches.
 However, be wary of the poisonous box jellyfish, including the deadly Irukandji jellyfish, along the north Queensland coast past Great Keppel Island.

 - School holidays run from Christmas through the end of January, so the whole country is crowded with residents and tourists.
 Hotels can be booked almost a year or more in advance, so plan for the best deals—or expect to pay a premium.
 Rental cars are also more expensive.